samilap/simple-nhl-live-scores/README.md

   deactivate
   ```

-## Creating a Windows Shortcut for Running the Script with a Virtual Environment (Optional)
+## Creating a Windows Shortcut to Run the Script with a Virtual Environment (Optional)
-You can create a shortcut to easily run the script with the virtual environment activated.

-1. Create a shortcut by holding Alt and dragging the nhlscores.py file to the desktop.
+1. Hold Alt and drag the nhlscores.py file to the desktop to create a shortcut.
-2. Right-click the shortcut and edit the **Target** field to include the following command:
+2. Right-click the shortcut, select properties and modify the **Target** field to:
 ```
 C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe -ExecutionPolicy Bypass -NoExit -Command "cd 'X:\YOUR PATH TO FILE\'; .\.venv\Scripts\Activate; python .\nhlscores.py"
 ```
-Replace X:\YOUR PATH TO FILE\ with the actual path to the folder containing nhlscores.py.
+Replace X:\YOUR PATH TO FILE\ with the actual path to the folder containing nhlscores.py